TechPandaPro/slack-wordle-bot/README.md

     - Allows the bot to create the `/wordle` command.
   - `files:write`
     - Allows the bot to upload the Wordle board images to Slack.
+- Create a `/wordle` command. [(Slack docs)](https://api.slack.com/interactivity/slash-commands#creating_commands)
+  - This is the command that will be used to start Wordle games.
+"Command" is the only pertinent field.

 You will need to install the app to your workspace ("Install App") after modifying these values.